-LT 125 Developing Information Literacy Skills
+LT 125 Developing Information Literacy Skills (1) 1 hour lecture

 Develops the information skills students need to succeed at the college level: uncover information not readily identified by search engines; determine if the information found is credible and appropriate for college level course work; and cite sources appropriately in order to support ideas and avoid plagiarism.
 Students will be encouraged to research topics currently being studied in other college courses.